Qalthos/blog/content/FOSS@RIT/wikiotics-visual-tweak.rst

 :email: Qalthos@gmail.com
 :tags: wikiotics

-So `trose`_ and I have been asked to put abow on the Wikiotics work while we're between projects.
+So `trose`_ and I have been asked to put a bow on the Wikiotics work while we're between projects.
 We both hit some bumps at the end of the quarter, so there's a few unused hours left to put into this project.
 One of the things we've been tasked with is looking at the CSS and